-the Commission of Conciliation, the Thai government was left with only the first approach.
-However, in the closing stages of the mediation, when the Thai concluded that the final outcome was not going to be in their favor, they again argued for the principle of national self-determination.
-Thus after rejecting the mediation proposal, Thailand once again sought to pursue the second approach.
+The postwar Free Thai regimes under Pridi's control initially pursued the second approach in dealing with the territorial issue, but being unable to obtain U.S. or British support, the Thai government was prevented from bringing its claim before the United Nations.
+Then after Thailand found that it would be compelled to retrocede its four Indochinese provinces to France as a condition for setting up the commission of conciliation, the Thai government was left with only the first approach.
+However, in the closing stages of the mediation, when the Thais concluded that the final outcome was not going to be in their favor, they again argued for the principle of national self-determination.
+Thus after rejecting the mediation proposal, the Thais once again sought to pursue the second approach.